ZhangMengyao0126/42_ft_printf-Notes/README.md

 Note: Although va_end may do nothing in some implementations, it is required by the standard to be called.

 ### About lib.a
 1.The file extension of an archive, which is a file that encapsulates all of the compiled object files (.o).
-Archives are used for the modularity of a program.
+Archives are used for the modulargity of a program.
 Each archive can be treated as a module of the whole project.
 2.ar -rc *the name of the archive(.a)* *the object files the archive is going to encapsulate(.o)* 3.gcc main.o lib.a -o *the name of the executable*